Cloud Platform Overview

 Test Runs and Sessions

-A test run is a single execution of your test suite — one invocation of playwright test.
+A test run is a single execution of your test suite — one invocation of npx playwright test or npx wdio run wdio.conf.ts.
 Each run contains one or more sessions (individual test cases).
 The platform captures:

 - Pass/fail/flaky status per session